just-the-docs/just-the-docs/docs/web-pixel/pixel_install.md

 {:toc}
 </details>

->ℹ Out of the box, the MRP Prelytix Web Pixel is GDPR compliant and does not collect any user-level data by utilizing cookies.
+> Out of the box, the MRP Prelytix Web Pixel is GDPR compliant and does not collect any user-level data by utilizing cookies.

 ## Install the MRP Prelytix Web Pixel